w3f/polkadot-spec/docs/sect-finality.md

 **Round Selection**

-Every node (both regular nodes and validators) determines locally what they believe current round number is.
+Every node (both regular nodes and validators) determines locally what it believes the current round number is.
 The choice is based on their knowledge of:

 1. Best GRANDPA finalized block number (`best_grandpa`).
 1. Best BEEFY finalized block number (`best_beefy`).
-1. Starting block of current session (`session_start`).
+1. Starting block of the current session (`session_start`).

-**Session** means a period of time (or rather number of blocks) where validator set (keys) do not change.
+**Session** means a period of time (or rather a number of blocks) where the validator set (keys) does not change.
 Session are synonymous to epochs ([Definition -def-num-ref-](sect-block-production#defn-epoch-slot)).
-Since BEEFY authority set is the same as the GRANDPA authority set for any GRANDPA finalized block, the session boundaries for BEEFY are exactly the same as the ones for GRANDPA.
+Since the BEEFY authority set is the same as the GRANDPA authority set for any GRANDPA finalized block, the session boundaries for BEEFY are exactly the same as the ones for GRANDPA.

-We define two kinds of blocks from the perspective of BEEFY protocol:
+We define two kinds of blocks from the perspective of the BEEFY protocol:
 1. **Mandatory Blocks**
 2. **Non-mandatory Blocks**